Prepared for

 Denver Consolidation & Modernization (2023-2024): 700 associates transitioning from assigned to hoteling seating; achieved 44% more efficient space utilization.
 Most resistive change; I volunteered to attend townhalls and answer every concern.
 Result: minimal unexpected turnover.

-Frisco Corporate Center Opening (2024): 500+ associates moved into new 15-story building; largest modernization undertaking.
+Frisco Corporate Center Opening (2024): Led Client Services change management for 500+ CS associates moving into new 15-story building; largest modernization undertaking.
 Negotiated special call center configuration for team cohesion.
 Recognized as "Change Champion."

 Impact